 MI-ROP-B8337-2020 requires notification when venting natural gas, for routine maintenance or relocation of transmission and distribution systems, or for venting of field gas, for routine maintenance or relocation of gathering pipelines, each in amounts greater than 1,000,000 standard cubic feet or an emergency venting of natural gas or field gas in amounts greater than 1,000,000 standard cubic feet per event.
-According to Ms. FIshbeck, there has been no venting of natural gas greater for maintenance or emergency situations at Muttonville Compressor Station greater than 1,000,000 scf in the past two years.
+No natural gas venting events were reported during the compliance period.